 Same

-(2) In the circumstances described in subsection (1), the electricity vendor, specified consumer or unit sub-meter provider shall,
+(2) In the circumstances described in subsection (1), the electricity vendor shall,

-(a) adapt its invoices as soon as possible and, in any event, no later than August 1, 2017; and
+(a) adapt its invoices as soon as possible and, in any event, no later than August 1, 2017; and [OEB Note to Draft: It is not known whether LDCs can implement this by August 1, particularly for the GA modifier.
+Note that you left 6 months for ORECA.]

-(b) ensure that any specified consumer or sub-meter customer invoiced at a rate higher than the applicable rate determined by the Board receives the difference between the rate shown on their invoice and the applicable rate as a lump sum credit on the first invoice issued after the invoices have been adapted or by such other means as may be prescribed by the regulations.
+(b) ensure that any specified consumer invoiced at rate higher than the applicable rates determined by the Board under section 6.3 or invoiced a monthly global adjustment rate that does not reflect the application of the adjustment factor determined by the Board under section 6.3 receives the difference between the rates or global adjustment amount shown on their invoice for electricity consumed on and after the effective date and the rates or monthly global adjustment as determined under section 6.3 as a lump sum credit on the first invoice received after the invoices have been adapted or by such other means as may be prescribed by the regulations.
+[OEB Note to Draft: LDCs may still struggle with this – worth verifying feasibility with the LDCs]

 Subsequent fair adjustments

 7xx.
-The Lieutenant Governor in Council may make regulations prescribing the methodology to be applied by the Board to determine rates for electricity payable by specified consumers and sub-meter customers during the period beginning on May 1, 2018 and ending on April 30, 2022.
+The Lieutenant Governor in Council may make regulations prescribing the methodology to be applied by the Board to determine rates for electricity payable by specified RPP consumers under section 79.16 of the Ontario Energy Board Act, 1998 during the period beginning on May 1, 2018 and ending on April 30, 2022.
+[OEB Note to Draft: Either the OEB is setting RPP prices under this section, in which case it should be worded as such, or the OEB is setting RPP prices under section 79.16.
+This provision as drafted did not appear to us to achieve either purpose.
+We have proposed to clarify that the regulations affect the setting of prices under section 79.16 because the concept of a “specified RPP consumer” is defined by reference to section 79.16 and therefore seems to us to pre-suppose that we are setting RPP prices under 79.16 for this period.]

+7.1xx The monthly global adjustment rate payable in accordance with regulations made pursuant to section 25.33 of the Electricity Act, 1998 by a specified consumer who is not a specified RPP consumer for the period beginning on May 1, 2018 and ending on April 30, 2022 shall be adjusted by an adjustment factor determined by the Board in accordance with the regulations.